 An insult that designates someone who behaves in an annoying or inappropriate manner, due to a lack of intelligence, or good manners.

 C’est une connasse, elle m’a piqué ma place de parking !

 She’s a bitch, she stole my parking space!

 22 – Trou du cul

 French synonym: Trou de balle

 This French swear word has the same translation and meaning as “Asshole”.
-This insult wants to show how bad a person misbehaving.
+This insult wants to show how badly a person misbehaves.

 C’est un trou du cul ce menteur !